StudzGaming/Hexagon-Force-V2/README.md

-All my fonts are free too use.
+All my fonts are free to use.